 Change is human nature, it occurs in all environments-professional, personal, political, and emotional.
 Change is an inevitable part of life.
-Therefore, there is a need for structure that will organize and categorize the vital processes of change that must take place.
+Therefore, there is a need for a structure that will organize and categorize the vital processes of change that must take place.

 In the business world, project managers are often tasked with the implementation of change management.
-Answering the questions- How will change be implemented?
+Answering the questions- How will the change be implemented?
 Who should be involved with the change?
 What critical changes are taking place?
 When will this change occur?
 Lastly, who will be directly impacted by the change?

 Change Management From A Theoretical Perspective